Logmanager documentation

 If the classifier is not ending with a block pass to parser or pass to template, it means that the message is automatically forwarded to the next classifier in alphabetical order.

-A many of Classifier can be created containing different conditions.
-If the message does not comply with any condition in any classifiers, message goes automatically to the last classifier, which can contain general conditions.
+Many classifiers can be created containing different conditions.
+If the message does not comply with any condition in any classifiers, the message goes automatically to the last classifier, which can contain general conditions.
 By this can be achieved that every message gets into the parser and is processed.

 Example: